How to get to New York City’s airports: a full guide

 Minimum cost: $6.25

-Although Newark Liberty Airport is in New Jersey, it lies just over the Hudson River from Manhattan.
+Although Newark Liberty International Airport (EWR) is in New Jersey, it lies just across the Hudson River from Lower Manhattan.
 Sometimes it takes less time to reach the city from Newark than from JFK.
-Here are several ways to make that journey from EWR:

-The fastest route between Manhattan and Newark is riding in a taxi or catching a rideshare car.
-Depending on the time of day, this journey can take about 25 minutes.
+The fastest way to get between Manhattan and Newark is riding in a taxi or catching a rideshare.
+Depending on the time of day, the journey can take as little as 25 minutes.

 However, taxis to and from EWR are pricey.
 If you take a taxi from EWR, there’s a $10 surcharge from the airport to all destinations in New York State on weekends (noon to 8pm) and during weekday rush hours (6am to 9am; 4pm to 7pm).
 There’s also a $1.25 fee for pickups, a charge for each piece of luggage 24 inches or bigger, and a $5.50 surcharge for all credit card transactions.
 Yellow New York City taxi fares to EWR are subject to a flat $20 surcharge.

-How to take a shuttle bus from Manhattan to Newark
+How to take a shuttle bus from Manhattan to EWR

 One of the easiest options for traveling between Manhattan and Newark Airport is the Coach USA shuttle bus.
 The bus picks up at Grand Central, Port Authority Bus Terminal or Bryant Park every 45 minutes and stops at all Newark terminals.
 The shuttle buses depart Newark every 15 minutes.
-The 50-minute journey costs $22.50 one way for adults, or $38.50 round trip.
-Children are $6.50 and seniors are $11.50.
-We found this shuttle to be a good choice if you want to spend less than a rideshare and avoid figuring out the transit system.
+The 50-minute journey costs $23.50 one-way for adults, or $39.50 round-trip.

-How to take the train from Manhattan to Newark Airport
+How to take public transit from Manhattan to EWR

-If you have time, take the Port Authority’s PATH train from lower Manhattan to the end of the line, at Newark Penn Station.
-From there, switch to an NJ Transit train (this is a separate fare; purchase your ticket in advance with the app, or buy from a kiosk on the station platform), then transfer to the AirTrain (as described above).
-You could also take a rideshare car from the station to the airport.
-Just note that schedules are different on the weekends.
+If you have time, take the Port Authority’s PATH train from lower Manhattan to the end of the line, at Newark Penn Station ($3.25).
+From there, switch to an NJ Transit train to the airport, one station away.
+You’ll need to buy a $12 ticket for this short journey (via the NJ Transit app or from a kiosk on the station platform).

-You can also take the PATH to a local or express NJ Transit bus – a longer but cheaper option, as well as an accessible one.
+If you’re really looking to save, you can also take the PATH to a local or express NJ Transit bus – a longer but cheaper option, as well as an accessible one (starting at $2).
 NJ Transit trains only run between 5 and 1am, so you should plan to use the PATH or the #62 bus if you’re traveling outside those hours.

 Local Lonely Planet staff tips on getting to EWR

 “I go through Penn Station, where I love the new Moynihan Train Hall food court.
-I especially love Irish Exit.
-It’s by the same people as The Dead Rabbit, and I seriously go out of my way to stop there – they have great cocktails (also lots of beer, of course).
+I especially love the Irish Exit, by the same people as the Dead Rabbit.
+I seriously go out of my way to stop there – they have great cocktails (also lots of beer, of course).
 And Pastrami Queen or Alidoro for sandwiches to go.”

 – Serina Patel